Henry Marshall Tory: Early life

 After graduating, he studied theology and received a B.D. from Wesleyan College, affiliated with McGill.
 He spent the next two years preaching at a church.
-In 1893, he married Annie Gertrude Frost of Knowlton, Quebec, who has never had any mentions outside of being a good hostess.
+In 1893, he married Annie Gertrude Frost of Knowlton, Quebec.

 Career

 Tory became a lecturer in mathematics at McGill University in 1893, and he received an M.A. in Mathematics in 1896.
 He received a D.Sc. degree in 1903 and was promoted to associate professor of mathematics.
-In 1906, he set up the McGill University College of British Columbia, which was absorbed into the University of British Columbia in 1915.
-From 1908 to 1929, he was the first president of the University of Alberta.
+In 1906, he set up the McGill University College of British Columbia which became the University of British Columbia in 1915.
+In 1905 during a stop in Edmonton, he had a chance meeting with Alexander Cameron Rutherford, future Premier of Alberta.
+The two quickly became friends and found they shared ideas concerning the importance of establishing new publicly funded and non-denominational universities in Canada.
+When Rutherford founded the University of Alberta two years later, he asked Tory to serve as president.
+He accepted and served in the position from 1908 to 1929.

 During World War I, Tory, initially somewhat reluctantly, became a colonel in the Canadian Expeditionary Force in 1916.
 After a tour of the front lines in France, he returned to England and proceeded to set up and run what came to be known as the Khaki University, enrolling over 50,000 Canadian student soldiers by the end of the Great War.

 Tory returned to Alberta in 1919 and resumed his position as president of the University of Alberta.
 Nearing retirement, on June 1, 1928, he accepted an appointment as the first President of the Council and Chief Executive Officer of the National Research Laboratories (which was later called the National Research Council of Canada).
+Something of Tory's management style was described by Mel Thistle: "Having chosen his directors, Tory then set about filling, not the senior positions, but the junior posts.
+He knew that the best way was to use the top young people, with rapid promotions to fill the intermediated positions.
+In this he was aided by the accident of the depression, which made it possible for brilliant young people to be obtained for very small salaries."

 From 1939 to 1940, he was president of the Royal Society of Canada, just after his wife's death in 1938.

 From 1942 until his death in 1947, he was the first president of Carleton College (which later became Carleton University).